Oliwer Wdowik: Biography

 February 2025.
 Despite this, he won the 60 metres title at the Polish Championships in Toruń, in a time of 6.68 seconds.
 He competed in the 60 metres at the 2025 European Athletics Indoor Championships in Apeldoorn, Netherlands, where he qualified for the semi-finals.
 In the semi-final he ran a seasons best 6.62 seconds to place fifth and did not proceed to the final.

 He competed at the 2025 World Athletics Relays in China in the Men's 4 × 100 metres relay in May 2025, helping Poland qualify for the final and gain an assured place at the upcoming World Championships.
 He ran a new personal best of 10.10 seconds in the 100 metres at the 2025 European Athletics Team Championships in Madrid.
 In September 2025, he competed in the men's 4 x 100 metres at the 2025 World Championships in Tokyo, Japan.

+In January 2026, he lowered his personal best for the 60 metres to 6.59 seconds at the Orlen Cup Lodz in Poland.
+He lowered it again the following month at the Sparkassen Indoor Meeting Dortmund, a World Athletics Indoor Tour Bronze meeting, running 6.55 seconds.
+Wdowik won the men’s 60m title at the 2026 Polish Indoor Championships, running a new best of 6.54 seconds.
+He was a semi-finalist in the 60 metres at the 2026 World Athletics Indoor Championships in Toruń, Poland.